-This article is being posted to the web in March 2021 as part of Connecticut Magazine's 50th anniversary celebration.
+This article was first posted to the web in March 2021 as part of Connecticut Magazine's 50th anniversary celebration.

 At precisely 7 p.m.
 (EDT) on September 7, a Friday, an RCA SATCOM I communications satellite 22,300 miles above the equator, south of Hawaii, will receive a signal from an earth station transmitter in Bristol, Connecticut, and beam the message back to earth and into the homes of about five million cable television viewers across the United States.
 The whole transaction will take one-fifth of a second.
 It will mark a milestone in the history of cable television broadcasting, and for millions of ardent sports fans across the nation, it will be nothing short of the millennium—the answer to the prayers of all those armchair quarterbacks and Monday night managers who have quietly fantasized about this moment for years but dared not confess it outside of the congregation for fear of ridicule or divorce: twenty-four hours of sports on television, seven days a week, 365 days a year!